polyipseity/information/special/value proposition canvas.md

 <!--pytextgen generate section="e441"--><!-- The following content is generated at 2024-03-22T20:40:48.753308+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←idea quality: involved in failed bold shiny projects vs. avoid wasting time in bad ideas
+- _(begin)_→::@::←idea quality: involved in failed bold shiny projects vs. avoid wasting time in bad ideas
-- idea quality: involved in failed bold shiny projects vs. avoid wasting time in bad ideas→:::←implementation: disappointed by failure of a good idea vs. design, test, and deliver what customers want
+- idea quality: involved in failed bold shiny projects vs. avoid wasting time in bad ideas→::@::←implementation: disappointed by failure of a good idea vs. design, test, and deliver what customers want
-- implementation: disappointed by failure of a good idea vs. design, test, and deliver what customers want→:::←teamwork: frustrated by unproductive meetings and teams vs. leverage the team fully
+- implementation: disappointed by failure of a good idea vs. design, test, and deliver what customers want→::@::←teamwork: frustrated by unproductive meetings and teams vs. leverage the team fully
-- teamwork: frustrated by unproductive meetings and teams vs. leverage the team fully→:::←value: overwhelmed by true value creation vs. understand patterns of value creation
+- teamwork: frustrated by unproductive meetings and teams vs. leverage the team fully→::@::←value: overwhelmed by true value creation vs. understand patterns of value creation
-- value: overwhelmed by true value creation vs. understand patterns of value creation→:::←_(end)_
+- value: overwhelmed by true value creation vs. understand patterns of value creation→::@::←_(end)_

 <!--/pytextgen-->

-Value proposition design starts from {{tools, value proposition canvas; design and test; and evolve}}.
-It is important to note that value proposition design is {{a nonlinear and messy process that gets more linear and clean over time}}.
+Value proposition design starts from {@{tools, value proposition canvas; design and test; and evolve}@}.
+It is important to note that value proposition design is {@{a nonlinear and messy process that gets more linear and clean over time}@}.

-Value proposition design works for {{both new ventures and established organizations}}.
+Value proposition design works for {@{both new ventures and established organizations}@}.

 ## canvas

-The value proposition canvas has two parts: {{the customer profile showing your customer understanding and the value map showing your product and its values.
-Achieve fit by having your product create value that satisfies customers}}.
+The value proposition canvas has two parts: {@{the customer profile showing your customer understanding and the value map showing your product and its values.
+Achieve fit by having your product create value that satisfies customers}@}.

-The value map itself has three parts: {{products and services, pain relievers, and gain creators}}.
-It corresponds to the three parts of the customer profile: {{customer jobs, pains, and gains}}.
-Fit is achieved when {{pain relievers relieve pains and gain creators create gains that are important to the customer}}.
+The value map itself has three parts: {@{products and services, pain relievers, and gain creators}@}.
+It corresponds to the three parts of the customer profile: {@{customer jobs, pains, and gains}@}.
+Fit is achieved when {@{pain relievers relieve pains and gain creators create gains that are important to the customer}@}.

 ### customer profile

-Customer jobs can be split into three categories: {{functional jobs; social jobs, seek to be perceived in a certain way by others; and personal or emotional jobs, seek to feel a certain way}}.
-There are also supporting jobs arising from three different roles: {{buyer of value, buying value; co-creator of value, participating in creating value; and transferrer of value, end of lifecycle}}.
-Note that jobs {{have different priorities}}.
-The jobs can be improved by {{asking why repeatedly until you find the root job}}.
+Customer jobs can be split into three categories: {@{functional jobs; social jobs, seek to be perceived in a certain way by others; and personal or emotional jobs, seek to feel a certain way}@}.
+There are also supporting jobs arising from three different roles: {@{buyer of value, buying value; co-creator of value, participating in creating value; and transferrer of value, end of lifecycle}@}.
+Note that jobs {@{have different priorities}@}.
+The jobs can be improved by {@{asking why repeatedly until you find the root job}@}.

-Since customer jobs has {{functional and non-functional aspects}}, the resulting products can be categorized by {{functional complexity and emotional complexity}}.
-It is important that non-functional aspects are {{not ignored}}.
-For example, a hunching old person needs a stick, but {{the person also wants to not feel bad while using the stick}}.
-Sometimes, non-functional aspects are {{more important than functional ones}}, such as {{an extremely expensive sports car, which is mainly for showing status instead of driving on it}}.
-So a {{deep understanding}} of customer jobs is required.
+Since customer jobs has {@{functional and non-functional aspects}@}, the resulting products can be categorized by {@{functional complexity and emotional complexity}@}.
+It is important that non-functional aspects are {@{not ignored}@}.
+For example, a hunching old person needs a stick, but {@{the person also wants to not feel bad while using the stick}@}.
+Sometimes, non-functional aspects are {@{more important than functional ones}@}, such as {@{an extremely expensive sports car, which is mainly for showing status instead of driving on it}@}.
+So a {@{deep understanding}@} of customer jobs is required.

-The concept of customer jobs is based on {{the jobs to be done theory}}, which states that {{customers "hire" a product to do a "job" instead of simply buying a product}}.
+The concept of customer jobs is based on {@{the jobs to be done theory}@}, which states that {@{customers "hire" a product to do a "job" instead of simply buying a product}@}.

-Customer pains include {{undesirable things, obstacles, and risks}}.
-Make pains {{concrete}}.
-Note that pains {{can have different severity}}.
+Customer pains include {@{undesirable things, obstacles, and risks}@}.
+Make pains {@{concrete}@}.
+Note that pains {@{can have different severity}@}.

-Customer gains can be separated into four levels: {{required, required by customers; expected, expected by customers; desired gains, wanted by customers; and unexpected gains, wanted by customers but customers do not know}}.
-Make gains {{concrete}}.
-Like customer pains, note that gains {{can have different severity}}.
+Customer gains can be separated into four levels: {@{required, required by customers; expected, expected by customers; desired gains, wanted by customers; and unexpected gains, wanted by customers but customers do not know}@}.
+Make gains {@{concrete}@}.
+Like customer pains, note that gains {@{can have different severity}@}.

-Since customer jobs, customer pains, and customer gains all can have {{different priorities or severity, so we can rank them}}.
-Ranking them can be based on {{what you think given that it eventually truly reflects the customers' perspectives}}.
-Pains and gains can exist {{on a continuum, are not always absolute or binary}}.
-For example, {{waiting time for a food order can be a gain if it is faster than expected and a pain if it is slower than expected}}.
-Pains and gains are also not {{opposite}}, like {{coffee temperature being too low or too high are both pains}}.
+Since customer jobs, customer pains, and customer gains all can have {@{different priorities or severity, so we can rank them}@}.
+Ranking them can be based on {@{what you think given that it eventually truly reflects the customers' perspectives}@}.
+Pains and gains can exist {@{on a continuum, are not always absolute or binary}@}.
+For example, {@{waiting time for a food order can be a gain if it is faster than expected and a pain if it is slower than expected}@}.
+Pains and gains are also not {@{opposite}@}, like {@{coffee temperature being too low or too high are both pains}@}.

 There are several [common mistakes](#customer%20profile%20common%20mistakes) to be aware of.